boyac/boyac/README.md

 I believe my current status is like an OTM option and underpay -200% with what I brought to the company.
 I have more than a solid base of knowledge to generate returns from the capital market.
 If your department or company values investment research and investment personnel enough with corresponding compensation, I am willing to work for you.
+I am open to great oppertunities and relocation.

 Get in touch 👉  boya.chiou[at]gmail.com